goerwin/directory-validator/README.md

 [
   "package.json",
   "**/*.test.js",
-  ".*" // It will match files starting with "."
+  ".*" // It will ignore files starting with "."
 ]
 ```